ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 # Step 3 - Customize the front page

-In this step you will create the global layout of your site, and display first content using custom templates.
+In this step you will create the global layout of your site, and display content using custom templates.

 First, go to the root of the site (`<yourdomain>`).
 You should see the root folder of the clean install, without any kind of layout.
-You can add `/ez` to the URL, edit this Content item and see that this page changes.
-You will customize this step by instructing Platform to use a custom template to render this particular item.
+You will customize this step by instructing Platform to use a custom template to render this Content item.

 ## Content rendering configuration